VARUVK/Docker_NL_Dashboard/README.md

 ## Responsible AI Acknowledgement

 AI coding assistants (Claude, Google AI Studio, and Antigravity) were used during development for scaffolding, refactoring, and documentation, as detailed in `AI_Usage_Note.md` and `Prompt_Documentation.md`.
 At runtime, the Claude API is used only to translate user phrasing into a constrained, auditable JSON action schema — every interpreted intent is shown to the user before execution, and the application is strictly read-only against the Docker daemon.
-No personal data is collected, and the tool functions fully without any AI service via its deterministic fallback parser. **Final implementation decisions, testing, validation, and integration were performed by the student team.**
+No personal data is collected, and the tool functions fully without any AI service via its deterministic fallback parser. **Final implementation decisions, testing, validation, and integration were performed by the team.**